Black Country, New Road Fan Guide

 Getting to Sala Paral·lel 62: Complete Transport Guide

-Navigating your way to Sala Paral·lel 62 in Barcelona for your Black Country, New Road experience is straightforward, thanks to the city’s efficient public transport network.
+Navigating Barcelona to reach Sala Paral·lel 62 for the Black Country, New Road concert is refreshingly straightforward, thanks to the city’s excellent public transport network.

 Food, Drink & Local Recommendations